JamesBrill/react-speech-recognition/README.md

 ### Supported browsers

-The Web Speech API is largely only supported by Google browsers - if you want it to work on other browsers, this library does support polyfills to enable speech recognition outside of Chrome (see [here](docs/POLYFILLS.md) for more details).

-As of January 2021, the following browsers support the Web Speech API:
+Without a polyfill, the Web Speech API is largely only supported by Google browsers.
+As of May 2021, the following browsers support the Web Speech API:

 * Chrome (desktop): this is by far the smoothest experience
+* Safari 14.1
 * Microsoft Edge
 * Chrome (Android): a word of warning about this platform, which is that there can be an annoying beeping sound when turning the microphone on.
 This is part of the Android OS and cannot be controlled from the browser
 * Android webview
 * Samsung Internet

-iOS does not support the API on any browser.

 For all other browsers, you can render fallback content using the `SpeechRecognition.browserSupportsSpeechRecognition` function described above.
 Alternatively, as mentioned before, you can integrate a [polyfill](docs/POLYFILLS.md).